Sacroiliac Joint Injections

 The most serious side effects from intravenous sedation are sudden death, brain damage from low blood pressure, or allergy from the medication.
 These are extremely rare and have never happened in my practice.
 A nurse will be monitoring your blood pressure, blood oxygen level, and heart rate.
 If necessary, oxygen will be administered through a tube inserted in your nose.

-More serious, but extremely rare, risks include nerve injury, paralysis, weakness or death.
-These complications have never occurred in my practice.
+Other serious, but extremely rare, risks include nerve injury, paralysis, and weakness.
+These complications have also never occurred in my practice.

 How Long Does it Take for the SI Joint Injection To Work?